HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_ZifengLuo.md

 ## Miscellaneous
 As a PhD student in experimental nuclear astrophysics, I have been using ROOT everyday for many years since nearly all experimental data are sotred in ROOT's legacy storage, TTree.
 When I heard about GSoC from friends, I instinctly looked for projects related to ROOT because I have always been dreaming to contribute to this wonderful opensource project,  which is the most important infrastructure of high-energy physics.

-As a heavy user of ROOT, I understad  the importance of ROOT's fundamental data structure, TTree, or RNTuple for ROOT v7.
-I was attracted by this TTree-To-RNtuple project because I know that this will be the most commonly-used tool among HEP scientists once ROOT v7 will be released.
+As mentioned in the beginning, TTree is the most important element of ROOT; a large amount of HEP data have been stored in TTree.
+Therefore, I was attracted by this TTree-To-RNtuple project because its deliverable  will be the most commonly-used tool among HEP scientists once ROOT v7 will be released.
+Wouldn't it be a nice thing that everyone uses the tool built by you?

+As a physicist without any computer sicence background, I meet a lot of troubles when I am working on this project.
+However, I am very lucky that I have the nicest mentor, Dr. Javier Gomez.
+No matter how simple or naive my questions are, he is always considerate and full of patience to me.
+For example, he explained explicitly to me that how the vector and array are stored in memory by drawing sketch, while others may just said "you should have known this".